wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

 ## Pre-requisites
 - **One OAM subnet for secondary POD interface to reach https://www.distributed-ci.io for submission**
 - **An Openshift cluster either SNO or Compact/Hub Cluster**
+- **An account that can access to ci.io with DCI client-id and secrets https://www.distributed-ci.io/remotecis**

-## Build DCI container image with dci's requirements and preflight binary(compiled) inside it
+## Build DCI container image with dci's requirements and preflight binary inside the image
 ```diff
 + oc git clone https://github.com/redhat-openshift-ecosystem/openshift-preflight.git
 + podman build -t dci-container-tpc:v1 -f ./Dockerfile-WithPreflight